shapely/shapely/docs/manual.rst

   `New in version 1.4.0`.

-The `query` method on `STRtree` returns a list of all geometries in the tree that intersect the provided geometry argument.
-If you want to match geometries of a more specific spatial relationship (eg. crosses, contains, overlaps), consider performing the query on the R-tree, followed by a manual search through the returned subset using the desired binary predicate.
+The `query` method on `STRtree` returns a list of all geometries in the tree whose extents intersect the extents of the provided geometry argument.
+This means that a subsequent search through the returned subset using the desired binary predicate (eg. intersects, crosses, contains, overlaps) may be necessary to further filter the results according to their specific spatial relationships.

-Query-only means that once created, the R-tree is immutable.
+Query-only means that once created, the STRtree is immutable.
 You cannot add or remove geometries.

 .. code-block:: pycon